aiscript-dev/aiscript-vscode/README.md

 AiScript Highlighting is an extension for Visual Studio Code that provides syntax highlighting for AiScript.

+- Syntax highlighting for AiScript ~~that just works~~
+- Intellisense for all AiScript features, not just a snippet
+  - (Comes with Misskey-related properties!)

 ## How to Install

 Head to the [releases page](https://github.com/misskey-dev/aiscript-vscode/releases) and download the latest version of the `.vsix` file.